itaysason/Mix-MMM/README.md

 ```

 This will take a long time because each model is trained 10 times, so to save time and train only the best seed for
-each model, first change the False in line 6 in Snakefile to True.
+each model, first change the False in line 6 in Snakefile to True (default is True).
 This will reduce running time by 10x, but still might take a long time, so if you are willing to drop the synthetic data
 results you can run: